microsoft/FluidFramework/docs/content/docs/get-started/tutorial.md

 To instantiate the DataObject, Fluid Framework needs a corresponding factory.
 Since we're using the DataObject class, we'll also use the [DataObjectFactory][] which pairs with it.
 In this case we just need to provide it with a unique name ("dice-roller" in this case) and the class constructor.
-The third and fourth parameters are not used:
+The third and fourth parameters provide additional options that we will not be using in this example:

 ```ts
 export const DiceRollerInstantiationFactory = new DataObjectFactory(